 Broken wires are trapped between flooring surfaces and are difficult to locate the broken or shorted wire and even harder to repair.

 Radiant floor heating is less effective under carpeting, hardwood, or vinyl since heat can be trapped between the insulating surface layer and the subfloor.

 You can expect to pay at least $8 per square foot at a minimum for the materials for an electric radiant floor.
 For estimating purposes, $10 to $12 per square foot is a safe number to use for materials alone.
 On average, for professional installation plus materials, plan on spending about $16 per square foot.

-While it depends on where you are located and the cost of electricity there, you can figure on operating costs of about $0.50 to $1.00 per day for an 8 x 10-foot bathroom, if the system runs 24 hours a day (regulated by thermostat).
-When operated 8 hours a day, costs run about $0.25 to $0.35 per day for the same 8 x 10-foot bathroom.
+While it depends on where you are located and the cost of electricity there, you can figure operating costs of about 50 cents to $1 per day for an 8 x 10-foot bathroom, if the system runs 24 hours a day (regulated by thermostat).
+When operated 8 hours a day, costs run about 25 cents to 35 cents per day for the same 8 x 10-foot bathroom.